abtin/notes/2021/Dec.md

 #### Thoughts

 - Got a great positive feedback by having deployment ready as soon as the first running version of the code is built.

+### Dec 15, 2021

+#### Thoughts

+- Good software wants to be simple.
+Code likes to be elegant.
+Just read the code and it tells you its story.
+If it stutters, if it can't articulate, be patient.
+There's a good idea is behind it, begging to be discovered.